Command-Line X12 EDI Converter

 CSV mode always converts multiple files into a single output:

-By default, the converter creates two output files in CSV format, one for header-level data (claim or payment) and one for line-level data.
+By default, the converter creates two output files in CSV format, one for claim-level data and one for line-level data.

 The internally generated ID, the patient control number, and the payer control number (for 835) fields are repeated for each line: